tiagofreres/blog/_posts/2015-02-05-git-basics.md

 #Creating and managing your Git project (locally and remotely)

 ##How to start a Git project?
-##How to create a local branch that mirrors a remote branch?
+##How to create a local branch that tracks a remote branch?
-##How to create and push content to a remote branch?

 **`git remote add -f [-t <branch>] [-m <master>] <name> <remote-repository-url>`**